Katerine E. Getchell, PharmD, BCACP

 LENGTH OF RESIDENCY:

-The ASHP-accredited PGY-1 Pharmacy Residency at the Central Texas Veterans Health Care System provides experiences in a broad array of clinical inpatient and outpatient pharmacy practice areas.
+The ASHP-accredited PGY-1 Pharmacy Residency at the Central Texas Veterans Health Care Systemprovides experiences in a broad array of clinical inpatient and outpatient pharmacy practice areas.
 Four positions are currently offered each year.
-Core training experiences include block and longitudinal training in primary care, internal medicine, and practice management.
-Elective rotations are also available in hematology/oncology, psychiatry, geriatrics, critical care, infectious disease, emergency department, and cardiology.
-Staffing is a component of the learning experiences with no requirements for evenings or weekends.
+Core training experiences include block and longitudinal training in primary care, anticoagulation, internal medicine, and practice management.
+Elective rotations are also available in hematology/oncology, psychiatry, geriatrics, critical care, infectious disease, emergency department, cardiology and home-based primary care.
+Inpatient and outpatient staffing are components of the learning experiences with no additional requirements for evenings or weekends.
 A dual appointment as a staff pharmacist is offered as an option for residents for weekend work.
 Residents present formal lectures, patient cases, participate in journal club, teach pharmacy students, and serve as the principal investigator on a residency project.
 Additionally, the residents manage the electronic drug information service and adverse drug event reporting for the pharmacy department.
 Completion of a residency project is required with the option of this being a research or quality improvement project.
-Optional participation in the UT Pharmacotherapy Resident Conference and an Academic Training Program (ATP) are available.
+Opportunities for participation in the UT Pharmacotherapy Resident Conference and Academic Training Program (ATP) are available.
 Upon successful ATP completion, a certificate is awarded at the end of the year.

 VA Core Values